What habits make top salespeople successful?

 If you want to reach their status, or exceed them, you’re going to have to develop the habits that many successful salespeople refine throughout their careers.
 Spoiler: It usually starts with knowing what you can and can’t control, and focusing on the things you can.

-Here are the ten things that consistent salespeople do regularly:
+Here are the ten things that successful salespeople do regularly:

 What makes a Good Salesperson?